Back to BlogCSS

 Test on 50+ real devices in one click.

-Start testing on MobileViewer.io →Performance: are container queries slower?
+Start testing on MobileViewer.io →

 Frequently asked questions

-Is container queries supported in all browsers in 2026?
+Are container queries production-ready in 2026?

 Are container queries slower than media queries?